yoyoyoseob/ios-variable-scope-ios-0615-public/README.md

 }
 ```

 `squareOfInteger` has its own scope (curly braces -- rule #2!).
 It also does not inherit `main`’s scope (they’re not nested, and couldn’t be).
-So, the `x` in `squareOfInteger` is effectively a totally different thing than the `x` in `main`.
+So, `anInteger` in `squareOfInteger` is effectively a totally different thing than the `x` in `main`.
 Its value is assigned by the the act of passing it as an argument.

 This is **"pass by value”** — all we transmit when we call a method is the *value* of the variable we pass.
 Methods can change the value of the argument, but the code has no way to relate that value back to the original variable at the call site.
 So, `x` is still 5 at the end of `main`.